gravitational/teleport/docs/3.0/faq.md

 ## Commercial Teleport Editions

-### What is a commercial edition of Teleport?
+### What is included in the commercial version, Teleport Enterprise?

-In addition to the [numerous advanced features](enterprise.md), the commercial Teleport license also gives users the following:
+The Teleport Enterprise offering gives users the following additional features:

-* Role-based access control, also known as [RBAC](enterprise#rbac)
+* Role-based access control, also known as [RBAC](enterprise#rbac).
-* Authentication via SAML and OpenID with providers like Okta, Active Directory, Auth0, etc.
+* Authentication via SAML and OpenID with providers like Okta, Active Directory, Auth0, etc. (aka, [SSO](http://localhost:6600/ssh_sso/)).
 * Premium support.

-There are two commercial editions of Teleport:

-* **Teleport Pro** is for start-ups and smaller companies with up to 500 servers.
-  Users can sign up for a subscription [on our web site](https://gravitational.com/teleport/#trial).
-  These editions send anonymized usage data to Gravitational (see below).
-  Users can cancel Teleport Pro or Business subscription any time.

-* **Teleport Enterprise** works best for larger companies with 500+ servers and comes with substantial volume discounts.
-Teleport Enterprise does not send any usage data to Gravitaitonal and requires an annual contract.

 We also offer implementation services, to help you integrate Teleport with your existing systems and processes.

+You can read more in the [Teleport Enterprise section of the docs](enterprise.md)

 ### Does Teleport send any data to Gravitational?

-The open source edition of Teleport and Teleport Enterprise do not send any information to Gravitational and can be used on servers without internet access. _Teleport Pro and Business_, our entry level commercial editions, sends the following anonymized information to Gravitational on every login event, which contains:
+The open source edition of Teleport does not send any information to Gravitational and can be used on servers without internet access.
+The commercial versions of Teleport may or may not be configured to send anonymized information to
+Gravitational, depending on the license purchased.
+This information contains the following:

 * Anonymized user ID: SHA256 hash of a username with a randomly generated prefix.
 * Anonymized server ID: SHA256 hash of a server IP with a randomly generated prefix.